-It may be small, but Gambia holidays have so much to offer travellers looking for a retreat in the sun.
+It may be small, but has so much to offer travellers looking for a retreat in the sun.
 With breathtaking national parks, dazzling wildlife and beaches to die for, this country is ready and waiting to cast its spell.
 Discover a wealth of stunning natural landscapes, sample the unique flavours of the coastal cuisine, and dance the night away with the locals – with so much on offer, you wouldn’t want to be anywhere else!

 Formerly a British colony, Gambia retains some past influences, including the national language.
 However, the present day identity of this incredible country is undoubtedly all its own, with the vibrancy of its golden coast, intrigue of its reserves and parks and sweeps of the majestic River Gambia that transects the land.
 Wherever you wander, holidays to Gambia will put a smile on your face.

 Settle in the city, relax by the beach

 Lively, vivacious, colourful and diverse, Banjul is a fitting capital for this fascinating destination.
 Unsurprisingly, the majority of the country’s larger hotel complexes and beach resorts can be found within its stretches, mainly along the city’s envy-inducing coastline of white sand and azure waters.

 One of the largest and most bustling cities in Gambia is Serrekunda, a colourful and vibrant location that makes a great base.
 With a gorgeous, rolling coast and buzzing market scene, this is Gambia at its most vibrant.
 Serrekunda is replete with dazzling resorts situated around its northern coastal point.

 For those who are looking for a Gambia holiday to experience its heavenly beaches, there is no better location than the stunning Kotu.
 Offering a dazzling array of luxurious resorts as well as charming guesthouses right by the water’s edge, this is relaxation like you’ve never experienced before.